vivarium-collective/vivarium-multibody/README.md

 What follows is a template `README.md`.

 <!--
-TODO: Rename the `template` folder to something that makes sense for your project.
+TODO: Rename the `vivarium_pymunk` folder to something that makes sense for your project.
 -->